 What is Bladeless LASIK?

-Bladeless LASIK, sometimes called all-laser LASIK, is the most modern, state-of-the-art laser technology for safe, accurate and customized vision correction.
+Bladeless LASIK, sometimes called all-laser LASIK, is the most modern, state-of-the-art technology for safe, accurate and customized vision correction.

 In traditional bladed LASIK, the surgeon uses a specialized surgical instrument, called a microkeratome, to cut a hinged flap on the cornea.
 The flap is lifted up and the surgeon applies pulses of laser energy from an excimer laser for 30 to 90 seconds to reshape the cornea.
 The surgeon closes the flap, and it heals itself quickly.